 25 ways to forget someone

 Moving on from a relationship may not be easy, but with the right strategies, you can learn the best way to forget someone.
-You may feel alone during this process, but the reality is that many people have found themselves heartbroken, wishing they could forget him and be happy.
+You may feel alone during this process, but the reality is that many people have found themselves heartbroken, wishing they could forget someone and be happy.

 While the same things to do to forget someone you love will not work for everyone, there are some tried and true strategies you may find to be useful.